LyonsLab/PhytoOracle/docs/2_HPC_install.rst

    git clone https://github.com/uacic/PhytoOracle

 Before proceeding, note the IP address of the interactive node.
 You can find the IP address with :code:`ifconfig`.
-This will be used for connecting the commander to the workers.
+This will be used for connecting the manager to the workers.

 :code:`cd` (change directory) into the desired pipeline and continue.

 Launching Workers
 =================

 Create an executable script according to your HPC's RJMS system.
 If using PBS Pro, use your preferred editor to create a :code:`.pbs` script using the following template:

 .. code::